hhjoy/sta380-predictive-modeling/Exercise 1/STA_380_Part_2_-_Exercises_1.md

 ![](STA_380_Part_2_-_Exercises_1_files/figure-html/unnamed-chunk-22-1.png)

 Color coding the scores by quality, we see that some quality scores are centered around the same area, but the relationships aren't as clear.
-PCA doesn't doesn't do as good of a job in classifying wine quality.
+PCA isn't as effective in classifying wine quality.

 ```r
 qplot(scores[,1], scores[,2], color=as.factor(wine$quality), xlab='Component 1', ylab='Component 2')